 BROWN ROT- Good pre-harvest fungicide programs are essential.
 Brown rot very readily develops resistance to fungicides with site-specific MOA.
 The most practical approach to resistance management is alternating multiple fungicide classes in a well considered fashion to avoid repetitive exposure of the fungus to the same mode of action.
-Brown rot fungus has well documented resistance to MOA code 1 fungicides (Topsin-M).
+Brown rot fungus has documented resistance to MOA code 1 fungicides (Topsin-M), but recent research shows resistance is no longer widespread.
 Brown rot isolates from some Georgia and South Carolina orchards have developed modest levels of resistance to MOA FRAC code 3 fungicides [propiconazole (Tilt/Propimax), fenbuconazole (Indar), tebuconazole (Orius), mefentrifluconazole (Cevya) and MOA FRAC code 3 generics].
-Resistance to MOA code 3's brings a gradual loss of effectiveness.
+Resistance to MOA code 3 brings a gradual loss of effectiveness.
 Even though incipient resistance has begun to develop, the MOA code 3 fungicides remain vitally important to good brown rot control and resistant strains can be controlled with higher rates of Indar, Cevya, or Orius.
 MOA code 11 fungicide azoxystrobin (Abound) and Pristine, a pre-mixed combination material of MOA code 11 pyraclostrobin plus MOA code 7 boscalid and Merivon and Luna Sensation (similar to Pristine but contain different FRAC 7 and 11 products) are also key pre-harvest brown rot fungicides.
 Boscalid, fluxapyroxad, and penthiopyrad (Fontelis) are MOA code 7 products with excellent efficacy against brown rot.
 Field resistance to MOA code 7 and 11 products can occur, but so far only one case of reduced sensitivity has been reported that was connected with loss of field performance in one SC orchard.
 Outlined below are the pre-harvest fungicides recommended to slow development of fungicide-resistant brown rot strains while still providing effective brown-rot control under varying orchard conditions.

-If despite best efforts brown rot is observed, you may take advantage of a resistance management service that detects failing fungicides.
+If brown rot is observed despite following our recommendations, you may take advantage of a resistance management service that detects failing fungicides.
 A Clemson University/University of Georgia extension program can identify the most effective spray program for brown rot control for your operation based on resistance profile.
 Such information counteracts selection for fungicide resistance, making disease management and your operation more sustainable for the future.
-The program determines the sensitivity of the local Monilinia population to the most commonly used fungicide classes for brown rot management: MOA code 1 products (e.g., Topsin M), MOA code 3 products (e.g., Tilt), and MOA code 7 and 11 products (Abound, Pristine, Luna Sensation, Merivon).
+The program determines the sensitivity of the local Monilinia population to the most commonly used fungicide classes for brown rot management: MOA code 1 products (e.g., Topsin M), MOA code 3 products (e.g., Bumper, Propistar), and MOA code 7 and 11 products (Abound, Pristine, Luna Sensation, Merivon).
 Here is how it works: The pathogen is collected once or twice a year from multiple farm locations and subjected to specific discriminatory doses of fungicides in a poison agar assay.
 After three days of incubation, the ability of the fungus to grow on fungicide-amended growth medium is assessed.
 If the fungus grows on fungicide-amended medium, it is considered resistant.
 The resistance profile may change from one season to another depending on the spray history.
-For Georgia and South Carolina growers this service is currently free of charge.
-For more information contact Guido Schnabel 864-656-6705; 864-643-7131 (cell); schnabe@clemson.edu.
+For Georgia and South Carolina growers this service can be conducted in research labs or may already be provided at local plant problem clinics.
+For more information contact Guido Schnabel; schnabe@clemson.edu.